Q: Will SJP II require student immunizations and vaccinations?

 Technology will certainly be utilized by faculty and staff to enhance lessons, communicate with parents, and promotion of the school.
 However, technological skills will not be taught by St. John Paul II faculty.

 Q: Is a classical education for everyone?
 What if my student struggles with traditional learning?

 A: The mission of St. John Paul II Classical School is to inculcate in students a love of the three transcendentals: Goodness, Truth, and Beauty.
 These higher things are not exclusive to one type of student!

-In the manner of patron, St. John Paul II Classical School believes in the inherent dignity of all people!
-Thus, SJPII believes wholeheartedly that a classical education is for all types of student, regardless of sex, race, or cognitive ability.
+In the manner of our patron, St. John Paul II Classical School believes in the inherent dignity of all people.
+Thus, SJPII believes wholeheartedly that a classical education is for all types of students, regardless of sex, race, or cognitive ability.
 This is because a classical, Catholic education fills every human need.